coachshea/vim-textobj-markdown/README.md

 Headers
 =======

-Textobj-Markdown provides convenient mappings for moving between different levels of headers.
+Textobj-Markdown provides convenient mappings for moving between different levels of headers and also provides a mapping to move to the next header of any level.
 Textobj-Markdown understand both styles of headers (i.e. #/## or
 ===/---).
 The plug and default mappings are shown below.

 ```vim
 " level 1 headers